hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 transfer is not considered protected until all members of the transfer group are configured to use only XoT with all other transfers servers (see (#implementation-considerations)).

-A XoT policy should specify
+A XoT policy MUST specify

 * What kind of TLS is required (Strict or Mutual TLS)
 * or if an IP based ACL is required.